Definition: the input power to a detector which produces the same signal output power as the internal noise of the

 The noise power and thus also the noise-equivalent power depends on the measurement bandwidth.
 (For white noise, it is proportional to that bandwidth.)
 At a first glance, one may find it most natural to use the full detection bandwidth of the device.
 Then, however, the NEP would not allow a fair comparison of detectors with different bandwidth; it would be reduced if additional electronic filtering, reducing the detection bandwidth, would be applied.
 Therefore, it is common to assume a bandwidth of 1 Hz, which is usually far below the detection bandwidth.

 Some authors specify the NEP in units of W / Hz1/2 rather than W (watts), as would be the usual units for a power.
-Effectively, they base the NEP on a power spectral density (PSD) rather than on a power.
-The numerical results are not changed, as the power in a 1-Hz bandwidth arises from multiplying the PSD with the bandwidth of 1 Hz.
+Effectively, they base the NEP on the square root of a power spectral density (PSD) rather than on a power.
+The numerical results are the same as when assuming a bandwidth of 1 Hz.